sidb27/Real-Time-ASL-Recognition-Using-Transfer-Learning-and-LLM-Based-Post-Processing/README.md

 The project was later extended into a **real-time webcam recognition system**, where the pipeline:

-1. detects the hand region from webcam frames,
+1. Detects the hand region from webcam frames,
-2. classifies the detected sign,
+2. Classifies the detected sign,
-3. accumulates character predictions,
+3. Accumulates character predictions,
-4. refines the output into more meaningful text using an LLM.
+4. Refines the output into more meaningful text using an LLM.

 ---